-Field biology labs and proximity to diverse ecosystems: A strength of our program is extensive field time in our environmental-related courses, at numerous off-campus locations.
-The 100 acre St. Davids campus itself offers forests and wetlands for study.
+- Field biology labs and proximity to diverse ecosystems: A strength of our program is extensive field time in our environmental-related courses, at numerous off-campus locations.
+The 100-acre St. Davids campus itself offers forests and wetlands for study.
 Eastern is within two hours of Atlantic Ocean barrier islands, salt marshes and bird migration stopovers; the biologically unique New Jersey Pine Barrens; the Appalachian Mountains, and the Pocono Plateau, which includes glacial bogs.
-Our immediate Philadelphia area includes serpentine barrens, five biogeographical zones; a freshwater tidal marsh.
+Our immediate Philadelphia area includes serpentine barrens, five biogeographical zones and a freshwater tidal marsh.
 Field trips built into our courses allow students to directly observe and study these.

-International Programs (Spanish and Biology): Students with Spanish competency equivalent to two years of college Spanish or better can study abroad at Universidad de las Americas – Puebla, Mexico, one of the best schools in Latin America for laboratory biology, chemistry and medicine.
+- International programs (Spanish and Biology): Students with Spanish competency equivalent to two years of college Spanish or better can study abroad at the Universidad de las Americas – Puebla, Mexico.
+UDLAP is one of the best schools in Latin America for laboratory biology, chemistry and medicine.
 Students interested in ecology and tropical biology can study abroad in the Quetzal Education and Research Center (QERC) in Costa Rica.

-International Programs and the Creation Care Study Program: Eastern helped found this program, offering study abroad Fall or Spring semesters in Belize, New Zealand or British Columbia.
+- International programs and the Creation Care study program: Eastern helped found this program, offering study abroad Fall or Spring semesters in Belize, New Zealand or British Columbia.
 Courses, all built around the theme of environmental sustainability, fulfill core requirements in Humanities and Social Sciences for science majors, as well as providing a field biology elective.
 Internships are available in Belize.